 In Consequence

 Talent sourcing is a long game.
-It requires anticipation, a personal style, and leadership display.
-Remember, any new talent shapes your team’s future.
-Focusing on these aspects, you can create a team that is not only skilled but also aligns with your vision and leadership style.
-That’s the real value of sourcing.
-It is not speed, but direction.
+It requires anticipation, a personal style, and the reputation you have been building the whole time.
+Any new talent shapes your team's future.
+The value of sourcing is not speed, it is direction.
 Every hire becomes a bet on the future you’re trying to build.